Operation Z (1944)

-Operation Z (Note: Some sources call this operation "Operation A", or "Z Plan".) was a defensive plan put into place by the Japanese during World War II to defend the Marianas Islands, and in particular, Saipan.
+Operation Z (Note: Some sources call this operation "Operation A", or "Z Plan".) was a defensive plan put into place by the Japanese during World War II to defend the Mariana Islands, and in particular, Saipan.

 Background

 Early in 1944, the United States military set their eyes on the Marshall Islands after landing on Kwajalein Atoll.
 To help with the attack, on February 17, 1944, they bombarded Truk, Caroline Islands, due to its proximity to the Marshall Islands.
 During this bombardment, the Japanese lost 300 aircraft and some 200,000 tons of merchant shipping.

 Defense of Marianas

 With the impending invasion of the Marianas Islands, Admiral Mineichi Koga, on March 8, sponsored Operation Z as a defense against the American attack.
 This plan was approved by the Imperial Japanese Navy General Staff with the formal title Combined Fleet Secret Operations Order No. 73.
 The operation called for the utilization of the approximately 1,055 land-based aircraft remaining in the Marianas, the Caroline Islands, and in western New Guinea.
 The plan also called on a naval force of around 9 aircraft carriers and their 450 or so aircraft assisting in the defense.
 The plan was intended to create the Kantai Kessen, one decisive battle that would devastate the American forces and force them to sue for peace.